Reflections on Watching Vaxxed

-It is not irresponsible to see a documentary nor is it “inflammatory” for a movie theater owner to allow an interesting movie, which raises legitimate questions, to be shown at his theater.
+It is not irresponsible to see a documentary.
+Nor is it “inflammatory” for a movie theater owner to show an interesting movie, which raises legitimate questions.

 So is silencing someone who disagrees with you.
 These mothers worry about anyone knowing their position on vaccinations for fear of retaliation against their families.